Magnussmari/Toolhouse-guide/README.md

 <div align="center">

 **⭐ Star this repository if it helped you build amazing AI agents!**

+**🚧 This is a living document - watch/star for updates as we add more content!**

 [🚀 Get Started](docs/02-getting-started.md) • [💬 Join Community](https://discord.gg/toolhouse) • [🤝 Contribute](CONTRIBUTING.md)